ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4-api-best-practices/README.md

 app.listen(3000, () => console.log('server started'));
 ```

-### 6. Allow filtering, sorting, and pagination
+### 6. Allow filtering, sorting and pagination
 The databases behind a REST API can get very large.
-Sometimes, there’s so much data that it shouldn’t be returned all at once because it’s way too slow or will bring down our systems.
+Sometimes, there's so much data that it shouldn't be returned all at once because it's way too slow or will bring down our systems.
 Therefore, we need ways to filter items.
 We also need ways to paginate data so that we only return a few results at a time.
-We don’t want to tie up resources for too long by trying to get all the requested data at once.
+We don't want to tie up resources for too long by trying to get all the requested data at once.
 Filtering and pagination both increase performance by reducing the usage of server resources.

-Here’s a small example where an API can accept a query string with various query parameters to let us filter out items by their fields:
+Here's a small example where an API can accept a query string with various query parameters to let us filter out items by their fields:
 ```js
 const express = require('express');
 const bodyParser = require('body-parser');